ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

   - Best to implement by fixed column names for all ID numbers, e.g.
     ``_patient_idnum1``, ``_patient_idnum17``, etc.?
 NULL if absent.

+- A database migration to fix all old field comments?

 - Upgrade Qt to 5.12 LTS.